 #2.
 Collect Rewards

 Sign up to every free customer rewards program you can.
-Collect points throughout the year and spend them over Christmas when money can be tight.
+Collect points throughout the year and spend them over Christmas when money can be tight and expenses higher.

 Tesco allows you to exchange any points into vouchers for days out with Clubcard Boost.
 You can get discounted days out to places like Dublin Zoo, Sea Life Bray and even Leisureplex.

-You might also enjoy reading Ways to Save Money and Earn Money at Home
+You May Also Enjoy Ways to Save Money and Earn Money at Home

 Meal planning is so important when it comes to cutting out food waste and buying only what you need.
 Sit down as a family and choose your meals together.
 By getting the kids involved there is a higher chance they will eat what you cook.

-You might also enjoy reading 31 Quick and Easy Family Dinners
+You May Also Enjoy 31 Quick and Easy Family Dinners

 Ditch beauty boxes, magazine subscriptions and online gaming sites that spark joy.
 Think ‘do I really need this?’